jpalmerr/EssentialScala2/src/main/scala/Chapter5/GenericsVsTypes.md

 Ultimately the decision is up to us.
 Different teams will adopt different programming styles.
-However, we look at the properঞes of each approach to inform our choices:
+However, we look at the properties of each approach to inform our choices:

 *Inheritance-based approaches*